Topic title |

 Research Topic Summary.

 Optimization methods and algorithms are an important constitutive part of the computer science and also artificial intelligence.
-In particular, the heuristic algorithms play a very significant role, just to mention local search (LS), tabu search (TS), genetic algorithms (GA), (evolutionary) population-based algorithms and their numerous combinations (hybrids).
+In particular, the heuristic algorithms play a very significant role, just to mention local search (LS), tabu search (TS), genetic algorithms (GA), (evolutionary) algorithms and their combinations (hybrids).
 The high efficiency of the combined heuristic algorithms by solving various optimization problems was empirically confirmed several decades ago.
 The further demand of such algorithms was stimulated by the growth of research and development along with the newly arising tasks.
-This has become even more actual in recent years.

-The current development of heuristic algorithms is continued by not only combining different algorithms, but also by exploiting and expanding the inner structure (architecture) of the algorithms.
-One of the promising directions in this area is the use of so-called hierarchically-structured (hierarchicity-based) (or simply hierarchical) heuristic (HH) algorithms.
-The central idea behind the HH algorithms is the multiple adoption/utilization (reuse) of the well-known heuristics (like LS, TS, GA).
+The current development of heuristic algorithms is continued by not only combining different algorithms, but also by exploiting the inner structure of the algorithms.
+One of the promising directions is the use of so-called hierarchically-structured (hierarchicity-based) (or simply hierarchical) heuristic (HH) algorithms.
+The key idea behind the HH algorithms is the multiple reuse of the well-known heuristics.
 This in connection with what is known as self-similarity - this means that an object (in our case, algorithm) is exactly or approximately similar to constituent parts of itself.
-The principle of self-similarity is the universal principle; so, we conjecture that for both the computational methods and algorithms, this principle may also be deeply inherent and important.
-This idea is not very new, and some examples of hierarchical-like algorithms have been already investigated (e.g., hierarchical local search, master-slave GAs).
+The principle of self-similarity is the universal principle; so, we conjecture that for the computational methods, this principle may also be deeply inherent and important.
+This idea is not very new, and some examples of hierarchical-like algorithms have been already investigated (e.g., iterated/hierarchical local search, master-slave genetic algorithms).
 Still, this is an area of active and progressing research.
-Further computational studies are required for accelerating research and to reveal higher potential of the HH algorithms, as well as the new enhancements (hybrid HH algorithms, population-based HH algorithms, etc.).
+Further computational studies are required for accelerating research and to reveal higher potential of the HH algorithms, as well as the new enhancements.
+The following are the particular stages of the research process:

 |